astrit/css.gg/README.md

 }
 ```
 #### 2. Local Single Icon as `styled-component`
-If you need to download a single `typescript` or `styled-componment` format icon without downloading the entire package just visit the link like this:
+If you need to download a single `typescript` or `styled-component` format icon without downloading the entire package just visit the link like this:
 ```html
 https://css.gg/{ICONNAME}.tsx
 ```